 BROWNS is an Australian-based education and training organisation with a uniquely global perspective.
-Opening on the Gold Coast in 2003, the first BROWNS English Language School opened with 3 Japanese students with a passion for language.
-Today, BROWNS has three campuses across South-East Queensland and encompasses BROWNS English Language School and BROWNS Professional, providing both English Language and Vocational Education and Training programs.
+BROWNS has two campuses across South-East Queensland and encompasses BROWNS English Language School and BROWNS Professional, providing both English Language and Vocational Education and Training programs.

-Lecture theatres, case study rooms, tutorial and class rooms are conveniently located throughout our three campuses in Brisbane and the Gold Coast; all within easy walking distance to shops, cafes, restaurants, accommodation, public transport and green parks.
+Case study rooms, tutorial and classrooms are conveniently located throughout our two campuses in Brisbane and the Gold Coast; all within easy walking distance to shops, cafes, restaurants, accommodation, public transport and green parks.
 Well-equipped furnishings with the latest technologies and a supportive staff structure ensure students have the tools available to succeed.

 Our StudentsA truly diverse student body – in background, nationality, interests and ambitions – is the foundation of the BROWNS experience.
 Indeed, these differences are critical to the BROWNS learning model, which thrives on the many perspectives and life experiences our students from all over the world bring to their Business classes.